Skip to content

 Line length is best-effort

-The 120-character line length is a target, not a strict limit.
-The formatter doesn't automatically wrap all long lines.
-Some constructs (very long strings, complex expressions) may exceed the target and require manual formatting.
+The 120-character line length is a target, not a strict hard limit.
+The formatter does not yet rewrite every possible overflowing construct.
+Very long strings, signatures, fluent call chains, and some nested expressions may still require manual judgment.

 Next Steps